Do you think data science should be agile?

 Rather Agile data science respects data science for what it is — a highly exploratory process centered around scientific experimentation.

 Although Agile’s underlying philosophy is the same for data science as in other industries, there are some important nuances for what this means in practice for data science.
-Here are some specific attributes and practices of effective data science teams.

-Is Agile for Data Science?
+Is Agile a Fit for Data Science?

 Yes (or at least for most situations, yes).